Trump Redirects Foreign Aid Agency To Work On Pandemic. Congress Has Questions

 "Is it an overreach of what they originally intended for?"
 Yoho said.
 "People will argue that, but I think it's a smart investment from an American business standpoint to shore up our national security."

-Daniel Runde was a top official at the U.S. Agency for International Development during the Bush administration, and helped advise on the legislation that created the new DFC.
+Daniel Runde was a top official at the U.S. Agency for International Development during the Bush administration and helped advise on the legislation that created the new DFC.
 He, too, attributed some of the concerns about the agency's new role to politics — but also said there are real concerns that working on loans for domestic companies will divert attention, people and resources from the agency's long-term objective to respond to China's overseas investments.

 Boehler said he has spoken to members of Congress and understands their concerns.
 But he insisted the domestic work will be kept separate from the foreign role — and said a bigger threat to the agency's core mission is securing enough funding from Congress for its foreign projects.